RoopaChiluvuri/Illumio_technical_assessment/README.md

 This project solves Illumio's technical assessment by parsing flow log data, mapping each log entry to tags using a lookup table, and generating summary reports:

-1. Tag Counts: Counts of matches for each tag, including unmatched entries labeled as "Untagged."
+1. **Tag Counts**: Counts of matches for each tag, including unmatched entries labeled as "Untagged."
-2. Port/Protocol Combination Counts: Counts of occurrences for each destination port and protocol combination.
+2. **Port/Protocol Combination Counts**: Counts of occurrences for each destination port and protocol combination.

 The program is implemented in Python and ensures outputs are clear and easy to verify.